Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: EXPERIMENTAL RESULTS

 \subsection{Real-world Application: low-light sensor}

-To demonstrate the practical robustness of our method further, we design addional real-world evaluation setting.
-Specifically, we study domain transfer from Cityscapes (daytime driving scenes) to a low-light nighttime dataset collected using a low-light camera sensor.
-This allows us to test our approach's generalization to the adverse conditions faced by deployed robotic systems.
+To further demonstrate practical robustness, we design an additional real-world setting.
+We study domain transfer from Cityscapes (daytime) to a nighttime dataset collected with a low-light camera sensor. testing our approach's generalization to adverse conditions faced by deployed robotic systems.